MateuszOtmianowski/R-notes/Notes.md

           - error is an error object.
 If the operation was successful this will be NULL;
 - safely can be used to create safe functions ex. safe_function=safe(function);
 - purrr provides a function transpose() that reshapes a list so the inner-most level becomes the outer-most level.
 In otherwords, it turns a list-of-lists "inside-out";
+- using map2 function you can run function with 2 alternative variables values ex. map2(n, mu, rnorm), both n and mu are lists of variables values, in pmap is used for more than 2 variables values, but they must be put into a list like pmap(list(n, mu), rnorm);
+- invoke_map() is used to iterate over list of functions, the first argument is a list of functions, the second one specifies the arguments to the functions.
+In more complicated cases, the functions may take different arguments, or we may want to pass different values to each function.
+In this case, we need to supply invoke_map() with a list, where each element specifies the arguments to the corresponding function;
+-